 Theoretical Implications

 Past research has found that belief in free will influences the type of causal attributions people make about the actions of others (Genschow et al., 2017), and the views people have about crime and punishment (Martin et al., 2017).
-We extend this research by showing that belief in free will can influence attitudes about the economic structure of society.
+We extend this research by (tentatively) showing that belief in free will can influence attitudes about the economic structure of society.
 Specifically, we provide evidence that belief in free will leads to greater support for economic inequality.
 This finding is largely consistent with past research, as it suggests that belief in free will leads people to see individuals as responsible for their economic positions.

-However, it is interesting to consider our findings in light of past research finding that belief in free will leads to greater condemnation of immoral actions, such as recommendations of more severe punishment for criminals (Martin et al., 2017).
+However, it is interesting to consider the present work in light of past research finding that belief in free will leads to greater condemnation of immoral actions, such as recommendations of more severe punishment for criminals (Martin et al., 2017).
 Many people express negative attitudes towards very wealthy individuals, and often view their wealth as unjustified (Sussman, Dubofsky, Levitan, & Swidan, 2014).
-If belief in free will increase the desire to punish criminals, why doesn’t it also increase the desire to hold the rich accountable for their unjustified wealth, leading to lower support for inequality?
+If belief in free will increases the desire to punish criminals, why doesn’t it also increase the desire to hold the rich accountable for their unjustified wealth, leading to lower support for inequality?
 One possibility is that support for inequality is more strongly driven by attitudes towards the poor than attitudes towards the rich, and belief in free will increases the extent to which the poor are blamed for their situation.
 If this is the case, this could mean that belief in free will can also lead people to blame those who are less fortunate for their circumstances.
 We invite future research to explore these directions further.

 Future research may also choose to examine how free will relates to other types of economic attitudes.
 Conservative political parties refer to the value of individual freedom as a justification policy positions (e.g. Republican National Platform, 2016).
 For example, many conservatives claim to oppose government regulations because they restrict individual choice (Kuh, 2012).
 Perhaps belief in free will contributes to other types of economic conservatism, such as a general opposition to government regulation .